Your

 Decide on your preferred style of animation

-many distinct types of animation that can be utilized for a variety of
+There are many distinct types of animation that can be utilized for a variety of

 purposes.
 Make a decision regarding what will help your company the best.
 If I